 The City of Prince George has operated a Nuisance Mosquito Abatement program since 1986 to reduce mosquito annoyance for residents and visitors.
 The program's immediate responsibility is to control mosquitos to a level tolerable for visitors, residents, and livestock, especially during peak mosquito season in April, May, and June.

 Download the 2016 Nuisance Mosquito Control Management Plan (PDF)

-A list of known breeding sites has been compiled and is used for monitoring and implementing treatment activities.
+A list of known breeding sites has been compiled and used for monitoring and implementing treatment activities.
 There are more than 350 identified treatment sites and the City continues to add to this list.
 Larvicide, an insecticide specifically targeted against the larval life stage of an insect, is commonly used against mosquitoes.
-The City treats breeding sites, both by ground and air, when larvae reach certain threshold levels.
+The City treats breeding sites, both by ground and air, when larvae reach certain levels.

 The rate at which the snow melts can have an impact on mosquito levels, where faster melting of snow creates more pools, which can contain larvae.
 Residents can help by removing all standing water from their property.

 Flood plain treatment is regulated by the Department of Fisheries and Oceans.
 If the river level falls quickly, treatment occurs before mosquito larvae have time to develop into adults.
 If the river level falls slowly and disconnects slowly from other pools and channels, mosquitoes will have time to fully develop into adults.
 Treatment is more effective after pools and channels have disconnected from the main river channel.